 Our children are the most important people in the school and therefore Pupil Voice is an essential aspect of school life.
 We want our children to know that we value their opinions and hope that they feel heard and understood.
 Here are the wide range of ways that children at Chaloner can get involved in school leadership:

 Our School Council raises awareness of the democratic society that we live in and the British Values that we promote.
 Two children from each class are elected to be Ambassadors who represent the views of their peers at meetings and feed back any relevant information to the rest of the class.
-Meetings take place on a regular basis and are guided by Mr Bailey and Mrs Parker.
+Meetings take place on a regular basis and are guided by Mrs Parker.
 The aims are to involve the children in driving school improvement and provide a forum for them to discuss their ideas related to any aspect of school life.

 The Class Ambassadors also represent the school at our regional School Council Meetings